 Boys and girls 5-18 years old with a physical and/or mental disability.
 Exceptions can be considered on a case-by-case basis.

-The fall season runs September 8th - October 13th, 2018.
-Sessions are every Saturday 11:00 AM - 12:00 PM with the first half hour as practice time follwed by a half hour game.
+While in season, sessions are every Saturday 11:00 AM - 12:00 PM with the first half hour as practice time followed by a half hour game.

 Soccer4All is the Dover Soccer Association (DSA) league for children with a physical and / or mental disability.
 The program is open to any child 5 - 18 years old with a development delay or disability including but not limited to: ADD/ADHD, Autism, Hearing Impaired, Sight Impaired, Cerebral Palsy, Traumatic Brain Injury, Cystic Fibrosis, Down Syndrome, Multiple Sclerosis, Muscular Dystrophy, Seizure Disorder and Spinal Bifida.
 Players do not need to be Dover residents.